jctgarcia20/shoe-collector/README.md

 <br>
 <h1>Description</h1>
 <p>Collect.
 Organize.
 Plan ahead.
 <p>With ShoeCollector, be able to add and track all the shoes in your collection.
-Have control in how often you wear a specific shoe, with the ability to plan out when and where you flash your style!
+Have control over how often you wear a specific shoe, with the ability to plan out when and where you flash your style!
 <br>

 ## The Website: